ElektraInitiative/libelektra/doc/keynames/README.md

 If the context doesn't make it clear what "parent" means, you might consider more clear terms, e.g. other common terms for tree-like structures.
 For example, you could use "ancestor" and "direct parent" as a clear differentiation.

-There is also the term "(the) Parent Key".
+There is also the term "(the) parent key".
-In many cases, this is refers to a very specific Key in the given context that is a "common parent" to a certain set of Keys.
+In many cases, this is refers to a very specific key in the given context that is a "common parent" to a certain set of keys.
-If you are working within such a context, be careful about "a parent Key" vs. "the Parent Key".
+If you are working within such a context, be careful about "a parent key" vs. "the parent key".

 ### 1.2.
 Namespaces and Root Keys

-We mentioned above that there are different Namespaces in Elektra.
+We mentioned above that there are different namespaces in Elektra.
 Now we will explain their meaning.

-To recap, Elektra knows these Namespaces:
+To recap, Elektra knows these namespaces:

-- Cascading
+- cascading
-- Meta
+- meta
-- Spec
+- spec
-- Proc
+- proc
-- Dir
+- dir
-- User
+- user
-- System
+- system
-- Default
+- default

-We mentioned above that there are Key Names with zero Key Name Parts, i.e. just Namespace.
+We mentioned above that there are key names with zero key name parts, i.e. just namespace.
-These are called _Root Keys_ (based on Unix's filesystem root, as well as the root of a tree).
+These are called _root keys_ (based on Unix's filesystem root, as well as the root of a tree).

 Lets explore them one by one:

-- The simplest Namespace is the **"Meta"**.
+- The simplest namespace is the **"meta"**.
-  The Namespace "Meta" is used exclusively for Meta Keys, i.e. Keys that are attached to another Key as metadata.
+  The namespace "meta" is used exclusively for meta keys, i.e. keys that are attached to another key as metadata.
-  The Key Hierarchy of the Namespace "Meta" is entirely separate from the Key Hierarchies in the other Namespaces.
+  The key hierarchy of the namespace "meta" is entirely separate from the key hierarchies in the other namespaces.
-  Without external information, you cannot determine from a Key Name with Namespace "Meta", which Key this Meta Key is attached to.
+  Without external information, you cannot determine from a key name with namespace "meta", which key this meta key is attached to.
-- Keys with Namespace **"Proc"** only exist in memory and are scoped to the current <b>Proc</b>ess.
+- keys with namespace **"proc"** only exist in memory and are scoped to the current <b>proc</b>ess.
-- Keys with Namespace **"Dir"** are scoped to a single filesystem <b>Dir</b>ectory.
+- keys with namespace **"dir"** are scoped to a single filesystem <b>dir</b>ectory.
   They will (normally) be stored somewhere within this directory.
-  Currently, there is no way of knowing which filesystem directory a Key with Namespace "Dir" is scoped to.
+  Currently, there is no way of knowing which filesystem directory a key with namespace "dir" is scoped to.
-  Elektra only uses Keys scoped to the Current Working Directory.
+  Elektra only uses keys scoped to the current working directory.
-- Similarly, Keys with Namespace **"User"** are scoped to a single **User**.
+- Similarly, keys with namespace **"user"** are scoped to a single **user**.
-  They will (normally) be stored somewhere within the User's home directory.
+  They will (normally) be stored somewhere within the user's home directory.
-  Again, there is no way of knowing which user a Key is scoped to and Elektra only uses Keys scoped to the current user, i.e. the one that executed the application.
+  Again, there is no way of knowing which user a key is scoped to and Elektra only uses keys scoped to the current user, i.e. the one that executed the application.
-- The Namespace **"System"** is what makes Elektra global.
-  Keys with Namespace "System" are the same for all users of the system, independent of context.
+- The namespace **"system"** is what makes Elektra global. keys with namespace "system" are the same for all users of the system, independent of context.
   They are stored in system level directory.
-- Keys with Namespace **"Default"** are special.
+- keys with namespace **"default"** are special.
   While you could create them manually, you normally don't want to.
-  It is used for Keys with default values for Namespace Resolution (explained below).
-  Keys with this Namespace are also in-memory only.
+  It is used for keys with default values for namespace resolution (explained below). keys with this namespace are also in-memory only.
-- Then there is **"Spec"**.
+- Then there is **"spec"**.
-  This Namespace, like "Meta", is separate from the rest.
+  This namespace, like "meta", is separate from the rest.
-  We use it for Keys that are part of a specification used to describe other Keys.
+  We use it for keys that are part of a specification used to describe other keys.
-  The Metadata of every Key with Namespace "Spec" describes a specification for the Keys that have the same Key Name Part but a different Namespace (except "Meta").
+  The metadata of every key with namespace "spec" describes a specification for the keys that have the same key name part but a different namespace (except "meta").
-  So the Namespace "Spec" has a closer relation to the others than "Meta".
+  So the namespace "spec" has a closer relation to the others than "meta".
-- Now just the Namespace **"Cascading"** remains.
+- Now just the namespace **"cascading"** remains.
-  This Namespace is used for Namespace Resolution (see below).
+  This namespace is used for namespace resolution (see below).
-  It is the one that applications and end-users will use most commonly when interacting with Elektra.
-  Keys with Namespace "Cascading" are never stored.
+  It is the one that applications and end-users will use most commonly when interacting with Elektra. keys with namespace "cascading" are never stored.
   Not on disk and normally also not in a `KeySet`.

-There is also a certain ranking between the Namespaces "Proc", "Dir", "User", "System" and "Default".
+There is also a certain ranking between the namespaces "proc", "dir", "user", "system" and "default".
 Namely, that they override each other in exactly this order.
-Given two Key Names with identical Key Name Parts, but one with Namespace "Dir" and one with Namespace "User", the one with Namespace "Dir" should be considered more specific and should be preferred.
+Given two key names with identical key name parts, but one with namespace "dir" and one with namespace "user", the one with namespace "dir" should be considered more specific and should be preferred.

-A special feature of Elektra is _Namespace Resolution_ (sometimes just Name Resolution, or Key Name Resolution).
-Namespace Resolution is the process of finding an appropriate Namespace for a Key based on a Key Name with Namespace "Cascading".
+A special feature of Elektra is _namespace resolution_. namespace resolution is the process of finding an appropriate namespace for a key based on a key name with namespace "cascading".
-It is most commonly used, when you need to find which Key in the KDB should be used, based on a series of Key Name Parts.
+It is most commonly used, when you need to find which key in the KDB should be used, based on a series of key name parts.

-To resolve the namespace, we just look at each of the Namespaces in the ranking defined above.
+To resolve the namespace, we just look at each of the namespaces in the ranking defined above.
-We then use the first Namespace where the Key actually exists.
-Namespace Resolution is performed, when `ksLookup`/`ksLookupByName` is called with a Key Name with Namespace "Cascading" [[2]](#footnote-2).
+We then use the first namespace where the key actually exists. namespace resolution is performed, when `ksLookup`/`ksLookupByName` is called with a key name with namespace "cascading" [[2]](#footnote-2).
 <a id="ref-footnote-2"></a>
-This is also done, if you call `kdb get` or `kdb set` with a Key Name with Namespace "Cascading".
+This is also done, if you call `kdb get` or `kdb set` with a key name with namespace "cascading".

 ## 2. Escaped Names

-The standard way to represent a Key Name in Elektra is this:
+The standard way to represent a key name in Elektra is this:

 ```
 system:/elektra/version/info